JanelChumley/NHANES_DataVisualizations/README.md

 ggplotly(p)%>%layout(margin=list(b=150))
 })
 ```
-Here is what the plot looks like in the Flexdashboard:
+Here is an image of the plot in the Flexdashboard:
 ![](bargraph.png)
 ###**Tab 2: Box Plot Using Shiny and Plotly HTML Widget**
 ### Box Plot: Ratio Income Poverty v.
 Severe Depression by Gender